zbowang/BeamerTheme/README.md

 ### 3. miniframes

 This navigation displays all sections and the current subsection.
-More importantly, the navigation dots can show the progress of each subsection.
+More importantly, the navigation bullets can show the progress of each subsection.

 ![miniframes1](imgs/miniframes1.PNG)